Fused K-operators and the $q$-Onsager algebra

 \subsection{Goal and main results}

 The purpose of this paper is to construct K-operators with a spectral parameter for arbitrary spin representations and show how they relate to specializations of a universal K-matrix $\mathfrak{K} \in B \otimes H$.
-For this, we develop the directions (i) and (ii) further to the case of K-operators (\ref{eq:K-op}) based on our new set of axioms~\eqref{univK1}-\eqref{univK3}, and apply them in the case of the comodule algebra $B={\cal A}_q$.
-The main results are the following: \begin{itemize} \item[(I)] \textit{Universal fusion method:} Using the axiom~\eqref{univK2} and the detailed analysis of tensor product representation of $\Uqhat$, we derive \textit{fused} K-operators $\mathcal{K}^{(j)}(u)$ for arbitrary values of spin-$j$, starting from the spin-$\h$ K-operator, see Definition~\ref{spinjfusedK} based on the result in Proposition~\ref{propfusK}.
-One of our main results (Theorem~\ref{prop:fusedRE}) is that they satisfy the reflection equations~\eqref{genREAj} for all $j_1$, $j_2$ and with no assumption made on existence of $\mathfrak{K}$.
-For $j=1,\tha$, we give explicit expressions of the fused K-operators in terms of generating functions of $\mathcal{A}_q$. \item[(II)] \textit{Universal intertwining method:} K-operators that solve the twisted intertwining relations for $B= {\cal A}_q$ are considered in Section~\ref{sec7}.
-These relations, see~\eqref{coactRE}, are just specialization of the axiom~\eqref{univK1}.
-For $j=\h,1$ and with a reasonably general ansatz of $\mathcal{K}^{(j)}(u)$, solutions of the twisted intertwining relations are obtained using a Poincar\'e-Birkhoff-Witt (PBW) basis of $\mathcal{A}_q$.
-They are found to be uniquely determined (up to an overall factor), and they match with the fundamental K-operator and the spin-$1$ fused K-operator.
-Then, it is conjectured that the twisted intertwining relations determine uniquely the K-operators for any $j$ and that they match with the fused K-operators constructed through the method~(I). \end{itemize}
+For this, we develop \textit{universal fusion method} for the K-operators \eqref{eq:K-op} based on our new set of axioms~\eqref{univK1}--\eqref{univK3}, and apply them in the case of the comodule algebra $B={\mathcal A}_q$.
+The main results are the following.
+Using the axiom~\eqref{univK2} and the detailed analysis of tensor product representation of $\Uqhat$, we derive \textit{fused} K-operators $\mathcal{K}^{(j)}(u)$ for arbitrary values of spin\nobreakdash-$j$, starting from the spin\nobreakdash-$\h$ K-operator, see Definition~\ref{spinjfusedK} based on the result in Proposition~\ref{propfusK}.
+One of our main results (see Theorem~\ref{prop:fusedRE}) is that they satisfy the reflection equations~\eqref{genREAj} for all~$j_1$,~$j_2$ and with no assumption made on existence of $\mathfrak{K}$.
+For $j=1,\tha$, we give explicit expressions of the fused K-operators in terms of generating functions of $\mathcal{A}_q$.

-Let us comment more on constructions behind the Universal fusion method (I).
-Drawing inspiration from the evaluation of one of the axioms of the universal K-matrix, and \textsl{without making any assumptions about the existence of $\mathfrak{K}$}, we define \textit{fused spin-$j$} K-operators $\mathcal{K}^{(j)}(u) \in \mathcal{A}_q((u^{-1})) \otimes \End(\mathbb{C}^{2j+1})$ through the following recursion based on the spin-$1/2$ K-operator from the reflection algebra presentation of ${\cal A}_q$ in Theorem~\ref{def:Aq0}:
+Let us comment more on constructions behind the universal fusion method.
+Drawing inspiration from the evaluation of one of the axioms of the universal K-matrix, and \textit{without making any assumptions about the existence of $\mathfrak{K}$}, we define \textit{fused spin-$j$} K-operators